k9w/instructions/README.md

 I've used Linux, OpenBSD, and open source tools for several years and documented how I did many things along the way.
 On September 10 2021, I started tracking my documentation in Git.
-On September 19 2922, I added cloned this repo from a cloud VM where I had been self-hosting it over to Github in the hope that you might benefit from it too.
+On September 19 2022, I cloned this repo from a cloud VM where I had been self-hosting it over to Github in the hope that you might benefit from it too.

 ## Current state and level of polish